Appendix 3 Definitions

 Synthetic drug trade

 As with other illicit drug markets, the production, distribution and sale of synthetic drugs are covered by the Index.
-Notably, synthetic opioids, such as tramadol, as well as amphetamine-type stimulants, methamphetamines and fentanyl are included in this criminal market, as well as any other narcotic included in the 1972 Protocol, Amending the Single Convention on Narcotic Drugs, the Convention on Psychotropic Substances of 1971 and the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988.
+Notably, synthetic opioids, such as tramadol, as well as amphetamine-type stimulants, methamphetamines and fentanyl are included in this criminal market, as is any other narcotic included in the 1972 Protocol, Amending the Single Convention on Narcotic Drugs, the Convention on Psychotropic Substances of 1971 and the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988.
 Consumption of such drugs, while not in itself a form of organized crime, was considered in determining the reach of the illicit drug market.
 Notably, ‘substandard and falsified medical products’, as outlined by the World Health Organization, have been excluded.

 Cyber-dependent crimes